-More than 100 years ago, people like Brackenridge, Littlefield, Pease and the Smith family had an idea, a vision of the future.
-Seventy years ago, men like Monroe D. Anderson and more presently the visionaries at Texas Instruments all believed that their contributions would become something worthwhile.
-Not even in their wildest dreams could they have imagined what we have today.
+Over one hundred years ago, men like Breckenridge, Littlefield and Pease, and the Smith family had an idea, a vision of the future.

+70 years ago, men like Monroe D. Anderson and more presently the visionaries at Texas Instrument all believed that their contributions would become something worthwhile.

+But not even in their wildest dreams could they have imagined what we have today.

 But they were bold.
 They were risk takers.
 They knew that if they invested in land and had a dream that somehow, through the hard work, dedication and commitment of those in Texas, their dreams would become reality.

 Today, this Board of Regents, this University System will dream big and we will act with unparalleled boldness.

-No one knows exactly what the future will hold, but we are betting on the men and women of Texas to shape their future in ways never before seen in higher education, research and health care.
-And betting on the people of Texas is always a good idea.
+No one knows exactly what the future will hold, but we are betting on the men and women of Texas to shape their future in way never before seen in higher education, research and health care.

+And, betting on the people of Texas is always a good idea.